Dependence of the ratio of total to visible mass on observable properties of SDSS MaNGA galaxies: Estimating the mass components

-For illustration, we show a 3$\times$3 template matrix in Figure \ref{fig:Templates}.
+For illustration, we show an example 3$\times$3 template matrix in Figure~\ref{fig:Templates}.
 Since $M_\text{tot}$ depends on $V_\text{max}^2$, a symmetric distribution in $V_\text{max}$ results in an asymmetric distribution in the observed \Mratio with a preference for larger values of \Mratio.
 As can be seen from these plots, larger values of $A_\text{true}$ result in the peak of the distribution being shifted towards larger values of the observed \Mratio, while larger values of $\sigma_v$ result in a broadening of the distributions.
-Thus, comparing the templates with the data distributions constrain both parameters.
+Thus, comparing the templates with the data distributions constrains both parameters.

 We construct templates for seven different values of $A_\text{true}$ and seven different values of $\sigma_v$, resulting in 49 templates.
-To identify which combination of $A_\text{true}$ and $\sigma_v$ best represents the data, we evaluate the agreement of each template with the data distribution using a $\chi^2$ criterion. $\chi^2$ is normalized by the number of the degrees of freedom, which is equal to the number of bins minus the three free parameters from the fit (normalization, $A_\text{true}$ and $\sigma_v$).
-This minimization procedure is illustrated in Figure~\ref{fig:Chi2_All} for the three galaxy populations.
-The top row of Figure~\ref{fig:Chi2_All} presents the 2-dimensional distribution of $\chi^2$ in $A_\text{true}$ and $\sigma_v$, showing no significant correlation between these two parameters (which would manifest as diagonally elongated ellipses).
-As shown in the bottom row of Figure \ref{fig:Chi2_All}, the most probable value of $A_\text{true}$ corresponds to the minimum of the $\chi^2$ distribution found by fitting this distribution to a parabolic function, which is a good approximation around the minimum.
-The uncertainty on $A_\text{true}$ is evaluated by increasing the value of $\chi^2$ by 1.
+To identify which combination of $A_\text{true}$ and $\sigma_v$ best represents the data, we evaluate the agreement of each template with the data distribution using a $\chi^2_\nu$ criterion. $\chi^2_\nu$ is normalized by the number of the degrees of freedom, which is equal to the number of bins minus the three free parameters from the fit (normalization, $A_\text{true}$ and $\sigma_v$).
 We keep $\sigma_v$ as a free parameter of the fit to account for variation from sample to sample.
-The observed optimal values of $\sigma_v$ vary from 0.28 to 0.36.
-These numbers are well supported by the observed spread in the half difference between the positive and negative rotational velocities divided by the average, shown in Figure \ref{fig:Resolution_vmax}.
-A fit to a normal distribution yields a standard deviation of $\sigma = 0.29$, which is in a good agreement with the values of $\sigma_v$ extracted from the template fit.
+The observed optimal values of $\sigma_v$ vary from 0.17 to 0.3.

+The advantage of this statistical model is that it constrains the uncertainties on the rotational velocity \emph{in situ}.
+Since the uncertainty on the rotational velocity affects the width of the distribution in the mass ratio, the uncertainty on the velocity (either statistical or systematic) is constrained by the fit itself.